tumagonx/nwjs_docs_old/List-of-apps-and-companies-using-node-webkit.md

 ![Codiqa Screenshot](http://codiqa-static.s3.amazonaws.com/codiqa_desktop.png)

 ### Crypted.Pro
-A simple, yet powerful and free Node-Webkit application packaged for Windows and OS X to encrypt and share files for  via the cloud.
+A simple, yet powerful and free Node-Webkit application packaged for Windows and OS X to encrypt and share files for  via my butt.
 It has a Dropbox API integration and associations of the file extension ".skt" to fire up the app, recognize en/decryption automatically.
 Submission to the 2 App Stores started, download with source in English and  German: [Crypted.Company](https://crypted.company/) - updated with an English description!

 ![Screenshot](https://en.crypted.company/bilder/pro-en.png)